-The cam button moves away from the enclosure.
+The cam latch moves away from the controller module.

 - b.
 Rotate the cam latch down as far as it will go.
 For horizontal modules, rotate the cam away from the module as far as it will go. - c.
-Remove the module from the enclosure by hooking your finger into the cam lever opening and pulling the module out of the enclosure.
+Remove the module from the controller module by hooking your finger into the cam lever opening and pulling the module out of the controller module.